Welcome to your Career Connection

 7. Start your new campus job!

-• Don't forget to enter your time worked every day on your timecard in Bulldog Connect.
+• Daily Time Entry: Don't forget to Clock In when you start work and Clock Out when you finished your scheduled work shift in J1 Web portal.
 See Section 6.2: Daily Time Entry of the Student Employment Handbook for how to enter your time.

 Did you know internships and field experiences can be completed at MC for credit toward your degree?